euniceyoh/ThinkLikeAProgrammer/README.md

 # ThinkLikeAProgrammer
-Storing my practice code while trying the exercises in the book.
+Storing coding examples and my practice code while trying the exercises in the book.